‘ERTMS can improve energy consumption and on-time performance’

 He also notes that Denmark, in spite of all the delays, is implementing the project.
 In October 2018 the migration to ERTMS started on the Frederikshavn – Lindholm (Aalborg) line in the northwestern part of the country.
 “The current stage of development is that the Western Denmark Early deployment line has been in good stable operation for a year now, a software update is planned this month to optimise the systems based on experience and prepare roll-out phase.
 The first roll-out line in Western Denmark has been installed and tested, and will be commissioned in January-February 2020,” he specifies.

-At the same time, the Eastern Denmark Early deployment line (the Roskilde-Køge-Næstved route) will be entered into in December of this year.
+At the same time, the Eastern Denmark Early deployment line (the Roskilde-Køge-Næstved route) will be entered service in December of this year.
 Moreover, the S-train (Danish: S-tog) network in the Copenhagen urban area is being equipped with Communications-based train control (CBTC).
 “Currently around 20 per cent of the network is in service with CBTC and performance is good”, Jens Holst Møller adds.

 Text continues below the picture